-B. GENERAL
+B.GENERAL

-- 1. Squad Shooting Procedure For A Round Of Skeet - a.
+1. Squad Shooting Procedure For A Round Of Skeet

+- a.
 A squad shall start shooting at Station 1 in the order in which the names appear on the score sheet.
 The first shot scored lost in the round shall be repeated immediately as the optional shot. - b.
 The first shooter shall start shooting singles at Station 1, shooting the high house target first and the low house target second.
 Then, loading two shells, he/she shall proceed to shoot doubles (shooting the first shot at the target from the nearest skeet house and the second shot at the target from the farthest skeet house) before leaving the station.
-The second shooter shall then proceed likewise followed by the other members of the squad in their turn. - c.
+The second shooter shall then proceed likewise followed by the other members of the squad in their turn.

+III-B-1-b

+- c.
 Then the squad shall proceed to Station 2 and repeat the same sequence as on Station 1. - d.
 The squad shall then proceed to Station 3 where each shooter will shoot at a high house single target first and a low house single target second before leaving the shooting station. - e.
 The same procedure shall be followed at Stations 4 and 5. - f.
 Upon advancing to Station 6 the leadoff shooter will shoot singles in the same sequence as at the previous stations.
 Then, loading two shells, he/she shall shoot doubles by shooting at the low house target first and the high house target second before leaving the station.
 The other shooters will follow in their turn. - g.
-The same procedure will be followed on Station 7.
+The same procedure will be followed on Station 7. - h.

-III-B-1-h

-- h.
 The squad will then advance to Station 8 where each shooter shall shoot at a target from the high house before any member of the squad shoots at a target from the low house. - i.
 The squad shall then turn to Station 8 low house and the leadoff shooter will shoot at the low house target. - j.
 The shooter shall repeat the low house target for his/ her optional shot before leaving the station, provided he/she is still straight (no lost targets in the round).
 The other shooters will follow in turn. - k.
 At this time the shooter should verify his/her own score.